Physiologists are medical experts that deal with the human body and effects of processes and exposures.

 What Is the Job Demand for Physiologists?

 There will always be a demand for medical scientists in practice and in research.
 The physiology student should not have great difficulty finding relevant employment in line with their skills and experiences.
-Demand over the next decade is expected to grow some 8% between 2014 and 2024.
-This is slightly higher than the mean average for all jobs in the country.
-Some growth may be in the research and development area for new treatments, especially into diseases common to old age.
+Demand over the next decade is expected to grow some 17% between 2020 and 2030.
+This is much faster than the average for all occupations.* Some growth may be in the research and development area for new treatments, especially into diseases common to old age.

 What Are the Education Requirements to Become a Physiologist?